 This concert celebrates the centuries-old tradition of Venice’s annual carnival and ceremonial Marriage to the Sea.
 It will feature sacred, secular and instrumental music by Monteverdi, Gabrieli, Rovetta, and contemporaries, as the choir presents a musical reconstruction of this event as it might have sounded in the 1630s.

 The choir will be accompanied by the specialist period instrument group His Majestys Sagbutts & Cornetts, and continuo will be provided by theorbo players.
 There will be ancient Venetian cornett fanfares, plainsong, and multi-part choral music from one of the richest genres of choral music and one of the most exhilarating periods of musical history.

-Next rehearsal Tuesday 23 January at High Church, Hilton
+Next rehearsal Tuesday 27 February in High Church, Hilton

 James Lobban Conducting Scholar

 Tobias Wolf is the 2017-18 James Lobban Conducting Scholar